Gkkumar2/Real-Estate-Market-Analysis-with-Python/README.md

 ---

 ## **Problem Statement** 🧐
 The client, a prominent real estate company, has collected extensive data on properties and their customers.
 The data is currently unprocessed, with missing values and inconsistencies, hindering meaningful analysis.
-The company seeks actionable insights to answer key questions, such as:
+The company seeks actionable insights to answer key questions, such as
 - 👥 What age groups exhibit the highest buyer potential?
 - 🏠 Which property types perform best in terms of sales and satisfaction?
 - 🌍 How does deal satisfaction vary by region?